OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Abuse Case:*

-As an attacker, I manipulate the primary key and change it to access another's users record, permitting viewing or editing someone else's account.
+As an attacker, I manipulate the primary key and change it to access another's users record, allowing viewing or editing someone else's account.

 *Abuse Case:*